NEFSC/READ-SSB-Lee-WorkingEfficiently/documentation/synch.md

         upstream_sync_repo: NEFSC/READ-SSB-Lee-WorkingEfficiently # the location of the upstream repo
 ```

 Step 4.
-Upload the modified file to the /.github/workflows folder in your target repository
+Upload the modified file to the /.github/workflows folder in your **target** repository.

 Step 5.
-Test by going to your target repo, actions, and then try to run the workflow manually.
+Test by going to your target repository, actions, and then try to run the workflow manually.
+It can take a few seconds for the workflow to complete.
+You will know it works when commits by "actions-user" show up in your target repository.

 To do this in other repositories, repeat steps 2-5.